PanZaifeng/G-SLIDE/readme.md

 * cuBLAS
 * Thrust
 * [JsonCpp](https://github.com/open-source-parsers/jsoncpp): we use it to parse the configuration json file.
+Please configure it properly before compiling.

 ### Compile and Run